REU Projects

 Dr. Randall Etheridge

 Etheridge’s research uses environmental monitoring and modeling to evaluate and design systems to 1) increase the resiliency of coastal communities or 2) reduce the contaminants in surface water or groundwater to protect human and ecosystem health.
-Over the last eight years, Dr. Etheridge has served as a mentor for more than 80 undergraduate students completing capstone or research projects through course-based undergraduate research experiences or independent research projects.
+Over the last nine years, Dr. Etheridge has served as a mentor for more than 90 undergraduate students completing capstone or research projects through course-based undergraduate research experiences or independent research projects.

 Dr. Ariane Peralta